 I was concerned about the traumatic delivery and the fact that the mother got an excessive amount of spinal anaesthesia as she was unable to walk for 24 hours after the delivery.

 The hospital records indicated that the mother had received Fentanyl as well as Bupocaine in the epidural.
 Fentanyl is a synthetic opioid.
 In homeopathy we have remedies made from Morphine and Opium and striking keynotes for these remedies are lack of remorse and lying.

 Drug addicts are known for lacking remorse and empathy as the addiction takes over their lives.

 The child's hard look from birth, her lack of smiling, her lack of remorse and the family history of prescription drug addiction led me to consider the remedy Morphinum, also known as Morphine sulphate in 30C.
-I also considered homeopathic Fentanyl and Vicodin as back-up remedies.
+I also considered homeopathic Fentanyl and Vicodin as well as a remedy made from the epidural (Fentanyl plus Bupocaine) as back-up remedies.